Breaking the Stigma: Addressing the Mental Health Crisis Among Black Men

 The Need for Culturally Competent Therapeutic Options for Black Men

 Unfortunately, finding a therapist who is culturally competent can be a challenge.
 Many therapists are not trained to understand the unique experiences of Black men, and may not be equipped to provide the support we need.
 This highlights the need for culturally aware therapeutic options for Black men.
-This can include therapy that is specifically designed for Black men or therapy that incorporates cultural elements into the treatment process.
+This can include therapy specifically designed for Black men or therapy incorporating cultural elements into the treatment process.

 Culturally competent therapeutic options are essential for Black men for several reasons: